realitydeslab/tentacus/README.md

 ## Overview

 Tentacus is a collective embodiment experiment in mixed reality.
-Each performer wears a lightweight MR interface, enabling haptic and visual interaction with a shared digital layer.
+Each performer wears a lightweight glove interface, enabling haptic with a shared digital layer.
 Through a left-hand network (symbolizing continuity) and right-hand exploration (symbolizing distributed agency), Tentacus models a decentralized intelligence system — inspired by the octopus and its limbic cognition — to challenge human-centric notions of coordination, control, and selfhood.

 ## Project Environment